mikekuo/nova-mkuo/README.md

 This is a sample exercise for Bryan Pirtle and Mike Kuo.
 Exercise instructions: https://goo.gl/kfhfgf

-## API Access
-There is one endpoint and it only accepts a HTTP POST request `https://nova-mkuo.herokuapp.com/`
+There is one API endpoint and it only accepts a HTTP POST request at `https://nova-mkuo.herokuapp.com/`

 ## Example requests and responses